kubernetes/website/docs/concepts/tools/kubectl/object-management-using-commands.md

 - `annotate`: Add or remove an annotation from an object.
 - `label`: Add or remove a label from an object.

-The `kubectl` command also supports update commands driven by field name.
+The `kubectl` command also supports update commands driven by an aspect of the object.
-These commands require the user to know the names of the fields they want to update:
+Setting this aspect may set different fields for different object types:

-- `set` <field>: Set the value of a specific field of an object.
+- `set` <field>: Set an aspect of an object.

 **Note**: In Kubernetes version 1.5, not every verb-driven command has an associated field-driven command.